 Dietary fibre is found in wholegrain cereals and fruit and vegetables.
 Fibre is made up of the indigestible parts or compounds of plants, which pass relatively unchanged through our stomach and intestines.

 Fibre is mainly a carbohydrate.
 The main role of fibre is to keep the digestive system healthy.

 Other terms for dietary fibre include ‘bulk’ and ‘roughage’, which can be misleading since some forms of fibre are water-soluble and aren’t bulky or rough at all.

-Dietary fibre is mainly needed to keep the digestive system healthy.
-It also contributes to other processes, such as stabilising glucose and cholesterol levels.
-In countries with traditionally high-fibre diets, diseases such as bowel cancer, diabetes and coronary heart disease are much less common than in Western countries.
+In countries with traditionally high-fibre diets, diseases (such as bowel cancer, diabetes and heart disease) are much less common than in Western countries.

 - heart disease